Massachusetts DUI Defense Attorney

 You do not legally have to submit to a field sobriety test, although refusing the Breathalyzer test usually results in a penalty equal to the DUI charge, and there is no benefit to you to refuse the Breathalyzer test.
 If you have been arrested and charged with a DUI-OUI at a sobriety checkpoint, it is crucial that you contact a DUI defense attorney immediately to start defending yourself.

 Call a Massachusetts Defense Lawyer

 When it comes to litigating sobriety checkpoint cases, our attorneys vigorously and tirelessly fight for clients, both in District Court and at the Registry of Motor Vehicles (RMV).
-Our motto, "All Cases, All Hours, All Courts," explains our determination, drive and accountability in obtaining the best possible result for our clients.
-Call (800) 82-DEFENSE (1-800-823-3336) for a FREE case evaluation or contact us online.
+Call 800-82-DEFENSE (800-823-3336) for a free case evaluation or contact us online.
 Our lawyers handle drunk driving cases throughout New England and beyond.